Sylhet

-Furthermore, it is one of the most economically important cities after Dhaka and Chittagong.
-Sylhet is a fascinating city with a rich history, cultural heritage, and natural beauty.
-It is a hub of economic activity, tourism, and creativity.
-The city has a diverse population, with Bengalis, Tripuris, and other ethnic groups living together.
-The official language of Sylhet is Bengali, but English is widely spoken and understood because people from Sylhet form a significant portion of the Bangladeshi diaspora, particularly in the United Kingdom and the United States.
-According to The Daily Star, about 95% of Bangladeshi population in the UK comes from the sylhet district.
-Sylhet has a well-developed infrastructure, with a modern airport, railway station, and bus terminals that connect it to other parts of the country.
-The city also has several educational institutions, including Sylhet Agricultural University, Shahjalal University of Science and Technology, and Sylhet Cadet College.
+Sylhet is one of the most economically important cities in Bangladesh after Dhaka and Chittagong.
+A major commercial and financial center, Sylhet is home to several multinational companies and industries, including the tea industry, which generates a significant amount of revenue for the city.
+Sylhet has diverse transport infrastructure, with a modern airport, railway station, and bus terminals that connect it to other parts of the country.
+The city also has several educational institutions, including Sylhet Agricultural University, Shahjalal University of Science and Technology and Sylhet Cadet College.